Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: K unneth bi-functor revisited

-by (\ref{1618formoo}) and define all the other $\mathscr I_{k,\ell}$ to be zero.
-It is easy to see that it defines a DG functor.
-We proved, during the proof of Lemma \ref{lem1613} that $\mathscr I_{0,0}$ is a chain homotopy equivalence.
-The lemma now follows from Theorem \ref{white}. \end{proof}
+by \eqref{1618formoo} and define all the other $\mathscr I_{k,\ell}$ to be zero.
+It is easy to see that it defines a DG-functor.
+(We use the assumption that $\mathscr C_1$ and $\mathscr C_2$ are DG-categories here.)
+We proved, during the proof of Lemma~\ref{lem1613}, that $\mathscr I_{1,1}$ is a chain homotopy equivalence.
+The lemma now follows from Theorem~\ref{white}. \end{proof}